Staso Docs

 CI/CD auto-detection

-If your platform ships standard commit env vars under a different name, use the manual override below.
+If your platform ships commit env vars under a different name, use the manual override below.

 Manual override